SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 when you work with values that do not need to change.

 In addition to familiar types,
-Swift introduces advanced types not found in Objective-C.
+Swift introduces advanced types not found in Objective-C, such as tuples.
-These include tuples,
-which enable you to create and pass around groupings of values.
+Tuples enable you to create and pass around groupings of values.
-Tuples can return multiple values from a function as a single compound value.
+You can use a tuple to return multiple values from a function as a single compound value.

 Swift also introduces optional types, which handle the absence of a value.